• Skip to primary navigation

 Drinks

-So I love to start this conversation with fermented drinks because it's such a delicious (and refreshing) way to get started eating fermented foods, even though in this case we're drinking them.
+I'll start this conversation with fermented drinks because it's such a delicious (and refreshing) way to eat fermented foods, even though in this case we're drinking them.
 And perhaps I'm completely biased thanks to my particular obsession with kombucha, but I honestly can't think of a more perfect way to incorporate a delicious, bubbly drink into a meal.

 Kombucha

-Kombucha is widely available at nearly all large grocery stores nowadays.
-It's so popular that you'll likely even find it in the beverage shelves of your local convenience store!
-If you have yet to try it, you'll have plenty of flavors to choose from whether you're into fruity, spicy/gingery or minty.
+Kombucha is widely available at nearly all large grocery stores nowadays (in the chilled section.)
+If you have yet to try it, you'll have plenty of flavors to choose from whether you're into fruity or spicy/gingery.

 Kombucha pairs well with main dishes like burgers, fish, burritos and more, thanks to it's typically fruity and punchy flavors.
 It can also pair particularly well with a cheese plate or appetizer as a non-alcoholic alternative.